redis/redis-doc/topics/modules-api-ref.md

 Decode a serialized representation of a module data type 'mt' from string 'str' and return a newly allocated value, or NULL if decoding failed.

-This call basically reuses the 'rdb_load' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize keys, similar to how the Redis 'DUMP' and 'RESTORE' commands are implemented.
+This call basically reuses the '`rdb_load`' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize keys, similar to how the Redis 'DUMP' and 'RESTORE' commands are implemented.